Hexana for VS Code — Feature Reference¶

 Hexana registers a CustomReadonlyEditorProvider (hexana.wasmEditor) for files matching *.wasm.
 When you open a .wasm, VS Code uses this editor by default — workbench.editorAssociations is set to {"*.wasm": "hexana.wasmEditor"} automatically on install.

-The editor is read-only in 0.1.0.
+The editor is read-only.
 Inspection and run; no in-place editing.

 Automatic binary kind detection¶